locnnil/workshop/docs/contributing.rst

 - **Eliminate dead code and redundant comments:**
   Remove unused or obsolete code and comments.
-  This promotes a cleaner codebase and reduces confusion.
+  This promotes a cleaner code base and reduces confusion.

-- **Normalize symmetries:**
+- **Normalise symmetries:**
   Handle identical operations consistently, using a uniform approach.
   This also improves consistency and readability.